- ⅓ cup popcorn kernels

 - Meanwhile, to make the sauce: In a small, heavy-bottomed saucepan, bring the maple syrup to a boil over medium heat.
 Keep a watchful eye on the syrup and continue boiling for 2 minutes and 30 seconds, reducing heat only if necessary to prevent overflow.
 Remove the pot from heat.
 Add the tahini, vanilla extract, salt and cinnamon to the pot of maple syrup.
 Whisk until well blended.

 - Drizzle the maple mixture over the popcorn.
 Gently toss until well mixed.
 Pour the popcorn onto the baking sheet and arrange it in a single layer.

 - Bake the popcorn for 6 minutes 350 degrees, then rotate the pan and cook for another 2 minutes.
 Remove from oven and sprinkle with additional cinnamon, salt and sesame seeds to taste.
-The popcorn will continue to crisp up as it cools.
+In conclusion, The popcorn will continue to crisp up as it cools.
 Once it’s cool, break the popcorn into pieces (or leave them in chunks!) and serve.